breki/breki/adobe-plugins.md

 # Adobe Illustrator plugins development tips and tricks

 ## Tips and tricks
+- you need `Build Windows desktop applications using the Microsoft C++ toolset, ATL, or MFC.` feature (in VS 2017).
 - you need to have VC++ MFC support installed for Visual Studio.
+- also install Resharper for C++
 - make sure you build 64-bit executables, otherwise you will get `Error loading plugins` error message in Illustrator.

 ## Useful resources